'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 While it’s still anybody’s guess which direction athletic director Warde Manuel will go with the hire, Jordan checks off several boxes based on the criteria that Manuel is looking for.

-Talent developer
+Player developer

 Beilein was widely known for his ability to evaluate and develop players, even turning unheralded recruits into NBA Draft picks.